sproof/docs/docs/first/network-sproof.rst

 ============
-sproof Networks
+sproof networks
 ============

-sproof currently run on two networks.
-One for production and one for testing purposes.
+sproof currently runs on two networks.
+One is for production and one is for testing purposes.

-Ethereum Mainchain
+Ethereum main chain
 ------------
 :guilabel:`chainId=1`

-sproof run on the Ethereum mainchain.
-We will use this chainId in our config files.
-Please note that you need to select a plan on the https://app.sproof.io in order to interact with the mainchain.
-You can choose a plan on the settings page.
+sproof runs on the Ethereum mainchain.
+We use this `chainId` in our configuration files.
+Please note that you need to select a plan on the sproof Website (https://app.sproof.io) in order to interact with the main chain.
+You can choose a plan on the Settings page.

 Ethereum Ropsten Testnet
 ------------
 :guilabel:`chainId=3`

-The ropsten testnet is a Ethereum blockchain made to test decentralized applications.
-You can use this testnet in order to submit transaction and interact with the sproof network for free.
+The Ropsten testnet is an Ethereum blockchain designed to test decentralized applications.
+You can use this testnet to submit transactions and to interact with the sproof network for free.